norman/friendly_id/Guide.md

 Checking the slugs table all the time has an impact on performance, so as of 2.2.0, FriendlyId offers slug caching.

-This feature can improve the performance of some views by about 25%, and reduce memory consumption by about 40% as compared to the same view without cached slugs.
-The biggest improvement will be for "index" type views with many links that depend on slugs to generate the URL.

 ### Automatic setup

 To enable slug caching, simply add a column named "cached_slug" to your model.